The slaughterhouse map is currently under construction, and map function is down.

 Who was included in the map?

-Over 50 NYS slaughterhouse and processors are listed, but this is not an exhaustive list.
-We included only the facilities that granted us permission to include in the map.
+Over 50 NYS slaughterhouse and processors are listed, but this is not an exhaustive list and may not be accurate.
+Businesses turn over frequently and it is very difficult to stay up-to-date.
 The Cornell Small Farms Program has compiled extensive lists for the following slaughterhouse types: USDA, NYS 5A, and NYS Custom.
 These lists were last updated in 2016.

 Are you a Processor?
 Get on the Map!